Data Integration Via Analysis of Subspaces (DIVAS): Introduction

 Subspaces of trait space have corresponding induced subspaces of \textit{object space} $\bbR^{d_k}$ for each data block.
 Combined together, these subspaces can be decomposed into \textit{modes of variation}.
 A mode of variation is a rank 1 matrix formed from the outer product of two vectors: one in object space and one in trait space.
 In the terminology of Principal Components Analysis (PCA) these would be a loadings (direction) vector and a scores vector, respectively.
 Considering subspaces in terms of modes of variation is particularly useful for visualization.
 The scores vectors demonstrate relationships between the data objects, and the loadings vectors provide information about which traits are driving the variation.
 The ultimate result of a DIVAS exploration of a data set is a set of modes of variation for each data block associated with each block collection.

 The rest of the paper proceeds as follows.
-The remainder of Section~\ref{sec:intro} continues with a motivating data example for DIVAS as well as background information on data integration in general.
-Section~\ref{sec:methodology} details DIVAS methodology and demonstrates the method's performance on a synthetic data set.
-Section~\ref{sec:data} contains a case study on twentieth century mortality using DIVAS.
+The remainder of Section~\ref{sec:intro} continues with background information on data integration in general.
+Section~\ref{sec:methodology} details DIVAS methodology and demonstrates the method's performance on a synthetic data set.Section~\ref{sec:genomics} provides a prototypical application of DIVAS in cancer genomics.Section~\ref{sec:data} contains a case study on twentieth century mortality using DIVAS.
 Section~\ref{sec:conclusion} summarizes some brief conclusions.
-The Appendices~\ref{sec:mp}, \ref{sec:paa}, and \ref{sec:noise} provide reference materials on random matrix theory, principal angle analysis, and residual matrix estimation respectively.
+The Appendices~\ref{sec:mp}, \ref{sec:paa}, \ref{sec:noise}, and \ref{sec:optdetails} provide reference materials on random matrix theory, principal angle analysis, residual matrix estimation, and details on the optimization problem solved by DIVAS, respectively.
 MATLAB code is available for download at \url{https://github.com/jbprothero/DIVAS2021}.